MeseCraft/MeseCraft/README.md

 ==========================
 Copyright (C) 2019-2020 FreeGamers.org
 Thank you to everyone who has contributed to this project, mods, and the FreeGamers community.
 Special thanks to the Minetest community as well.
-This game was built using the Minetest game engine and upon minetest_game and the mods of many others as a foundation.
+This game was built using the Minetest game engine, minetest_game, and the mods of many others as a foundation.

 Description
 -------------------------